Let’s Get Physical: Holding On, Letting Go

 As always, I’ll leave you with a question or two:

-Happy breathing and pausing — until we meet again in blog 4b 🌿→ Flare Up, Settle Down.
+Happy breathing and pausing, until we meet again in blog 4b 🌿→ How Fear and Anxiety Affect the Body

 I’ll see you soon!